stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 # 5. :rocket: Setting up continuous deployment

-We've done some really cool things with our git flow, semantic versioning and continuous integration, but I'm sure you're wondering when we're going to actually put this API up for people to use.
+We've done some really cool things with our git-flow, semantic versioning and continuous integration, but I'm sure you're wondering when we're going to actually put this API up for people to use.

 Well, fear not, because this last section is going to talk you through extending our existing CI pipeline to add continuous deployment!